Racers hate losing money buying the wrong stuff for their race car and then having to fork out more money for the right part.

-For racing we want higher spring frequencies to create more grip at the tyres.
-As the tyre cycles up and down due to the road surface, there is a degree of stiffness that helps the tyre key better into the road surface and give least "contact patch load" (CPL) variation.
+The stiff springs needed in racing provide resistance to the high frequency vibration at the tyre/road interface.
+As the tyre cycles up and down in response to the road surface, there is a degree of stiffness that helps the tyre key into the road surface and give least "contact patch load" (CPL) variation.

 Why is the Bounce Test™ so important?
 Because it gives us a direct read of the suspension frequency, front and rear, our most important number, and the starting point in setting up the car.
 And nothing could be simpler, as you see in the video.
 Right?